Share this post

 Since you need to act quickly, launch your early dismissal and reunification protocols first and then take the time to prepare the school property as much as possible.

-The Centers for Disease Control (CDC) offers some sound strategies to help protect property from the damaging effects of a hurricane
+The Centers for Disease Control (CDC) offers some sound strategies to help protect property from the damaging effects of a hurricane:

 1. Check the exterior of the school, focusing on areas like the playground, athletic fields, and other open spaces for any debris that could cause damage.
 Remove toys, small equipment, chairs, etc. — anything that is easy to move should be collected and secured in storage.